cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 `MFX_EXTBUFF_VPP_COLOR_CONVERSION` | See the [mfxExtColorConversion](#mfxExtColorConversion) structure for details.
 `MFX_EXTBUFF_TASK_DEPENDENCY` | See the [Alternative Dependencies](#Alternative_Dependencies) chapter for details.
 `MFX_EXTBUFF_VPP_MCTF` | This video processing algorithm identifier is used to enable MCTF via [mfxExtVPPDoUse](#mfxExtVPPDoUse) and together with `mfxExtVppMctf` | See the [mfxExtVppMctf](#mfxExtVppMctf) chapter for details.
+`MFX_EXTBUFF_AV1_FILM_GRAIN_PARAM` | This extended buffer is used by AV1 SDK decoder to report film grain parameters for decoded frame.
+See the [mfxExtAV1FilmGrainParam](#mfxExtAV1FilmGrainParam) structure for more details.

 **Change History**